Protection racket: Government protection rackets

 Government officials may demand bribes to look the other way or extort something of value from citizens or corporations in the form of a kickback.
 It need not always be money.
 A lucrative job after leaving office may have been in exchange for protection offered when in office.
 Payment may also show up indirectly in the form of a campaign contribution.
-Stopping governments agencies as a whole, and buying protection in the government is called regulatory capture.
+Stopping government agencies as a whole, and buying protection in the government is called regulatory capture.